5% Off Your First Order! Use Code 'FIVE' at Checkout!

 There is no better way to enjoy a gin than in a traditional gin glass.
 But don’t just take our word for it… the large bowl shape of a gin glass is scientifically proven to make your drink taste better!
 In fact, it’s specifically designed to enhance the aromas of the gin.

 Next, take a small sip of the gin and let it coat your tongue before you swallow.
 Can you taste the different aromas?
+Of course you can, you taste gin like a pro!

 It's usually a good idea to keep score of the gin you're tasting so that you can easily refer to what flavour was your favourite and have a record for the next time you want to buy a new bottle.